-Against any of these symptoms, any level of sensitivity needs investigation, using a classic pain scale like a VAS (visual analogue scale).
-A hygienist/dentist can perform spot checks on sensitive teeth during the consultation or during a cleaning.
+Against any of these symptoms, any level of sensitivity needs investigation, using a classic pain scale like a VAS (visual analog scale).
+A hygienist/dentist can perform spot checks on sensitive teeth during the consultation or during cleaning.
 In any case, exposed dentin needs to be noted in patient charts and incorporated into an ongoing hygiene and care regimen.

 The dental professional will also need to pose a differential diagnosis to differentiate the pain caused by dentin hypersensitivity from other types of pain caused by pulpitis, fracture, inadequate restorations, or bleaching, for example.
 Clinical and radiographic exams with diagnostic tests (like palpation, vitality test, transillumination, occlusal control, control of restorations, etc.) may be helpful in excluding the other hypotheses.
 Differential diagnosis and determination of the etiology are fundamental in the choice of treatment and in its success.

 A study of effective management of sensitive teeth published in 2017 explores effective methods of diagnosing and qualifying sensitivity.
 Results from the study conclude that a multifaceted approach to diagnosis is best in distinguishing sensitivity from hypersensitivity.
 Ninety-nine percent of dentists used a combination of the following methods:

 - Applying cold water (12%)

 - Patient oral reporting after dentist’s query (6%)